Tess (1979 film): Production

+Development

 Polanski was inspired to make the film by his wife Sharon Tate, who gave him a copy of Tess of the d'Urbervilles.
 She said it would make a great film and expressed interest in playing the part of Tess.
 It was the last time Polanski saw her alive, as she was departing back for America while he stayed on a while longer in Europe to finish working on a film.
 She was murdered by the Manson Family on 9 August 1969 while he was away.
+She was eight and a half months pregnant with their son, Paul Richard Polanski.
 The film is dedicated to her ("To Sharon") at the beginning.

+Screenplay

 Polanski wrote the screenplay in French with his usual collaborator Gérard Brach, then it was translated and expanded by John Brownjohn.
 The story line largely follows that of the book, although the role of Alec d'Urberville is toned down.

+Filming

+Set in Dorset, England, the film was shot at various locations in France: Normandy (Cotentin, la Hague, Omonville-la-Rogue, Éculleville, Sainte-Croix-Hague, le Vast, Bricquebec, Saint-Jacques-de-Néhou, Hermanville-sur-Mer), Brittany (Locronan, le Leslay, Plomelin), and Nord-Pas-de-Calais (Condette).
+Scenes were also shot at the château de Brocéliande in Paimpont.
+The megalithic site of Stonehenge was reconstructed in Morienval, a village located in Oise.
+Polanski was living in Europe as he was wanted as a fugitive after his conviction for sex with an underage girl in the United States.
+He had fled before sentencing and could have been extradited to the U.S. from the United Kingdom.